pedro-curto/Resumos-ESof/resumos.md

 - Performance may be unpredictable (depends on network)
 - Management problems if servers are owned by different organizations

-### Pipe and filter TODO fazer este foda-se não me apeteceu, já faço
+### Pipe and filter
+Data processing in the system is organized so that each filter (processing component) is discrete and carries out one type of data transformation.
+The data flows (pipe) from one component to another for processing.

+Usage:
+- Data processing applications (batch and transaction-based) where inputs are processed in separate stages to generate related outputs

+Advantages:
+- Easy to understand, supports transformation reuse
+- Workflow matches structure of many business processes
+- Adding transformations is straightforward
+- Implemented as either sequential or concurrent system

+Disadvantages:
+- Format for data transfer has to be agreed upon between communicating transformations
+- Each transformation must parse input and uparse output to the agreed form
+- Increased system overhead; may be impossible to reuse transformations that use incompatible data structures

-## Application Architectures (TODO um bocado incompleto, slides de merda)
+## Application Architectures (TODO um bocado incompleto, slides maus, não se refere no guia de estudo vou ignorar agora)
 Application architectures are architectures for a type of system; they define application independent solutions.
 Examples are:

 - Transaction Processing Systems (transactional context)